matrix-org/matrix-appservice-irc/docs/admin_room.md

 `!cmd [irc.example.net] COMMAND [arg0 [arg1 [...]]]`

 Send a raw command through the IRC connection.
-This is useful for making MODE changes to yourself or to a channel if you have operator priviledges.
+This is useful for making MODE changes to yourself or to a channel if you have operator privileges.
 Note that this command will not produce any response text, so commands will happen silently.